Ritikkparmar/PortView-AI/README.md

 # Career Craft AI

-Welcome to **Career Craft AI**, a powerful career guidance platform designed to help individuals navigate their career paths with personalized recommendations and AI-driven tools.
-This project aims to make career planning simpler, faster, and more efficient.
+Welcome to **Career Craft AI**, an innovative career development platform built to empower individuals with personalized guidance and AI-driven tools.
+Our mission is to simplify, accelerate, and enhance your career journey by providing smarter recommendations and resources tailored to your unique goals and aspirations.

 ## Table of Contents